 The entire plot of Twokinds is built around this trope.

-In Teh Gladiators, a World of Warcraft webcomic, a murloc named Yolanda develops a crush on the human Vallant, which is most definitely not reciprocated.
+In Teh Gladiators, a Wo W webcomic, a murloc named Yolanda develops a crush on the human Vallant, which is most definitely not reciprocated.
 It doesn't stop her from smothering him with affection, going berserk when he's hurt, or sparing his life after he's captured by the Lich King (something that turns out very poorly for the latter).

 The most noteable being the fact Kieri's entire families' stance on demons is to kill them on sight, no matter how evil they are or if they're children.